OutSystems/docs-support/src/enterprise/maintenance/architecture/07-designing-multi-tenant-apps.md

 #### Scenario 2: Manually Partitioning OutSystems Entities

 OutSystems does not have any mechanism for partitioning data from within the development tools, but changes to the meta-model can be applied manually.
-Refer to this article for further information on partitioning.

 ### Security Concerns